dulimarta/spherical-easel/src/plottables-hyperbolic/hyperboloid-plane-intersection.md

 The technique describe below is based on the following paper:

->  Peter Paul Klein, "On the Intersection Equation of a > Hyperboloid and a Plane", _Applied Mathematics_, 2013, 4, 40-49
+>  Peter Paul Klein, "On the Intersection Equation of a Hyperboloid and a Plane", _Applied Mathematics_, 2013, 4, 40-49

-## Intersection With HHyperboloid
+## Intersection With Hyperboloid
 General equation of hyperboloid:

 $$